Lauren Jackson set to return for Australia's Opals at age 41 - WHIZ News

 MELBOURNE, Australia (AP) — Australian basketball great Lauren Jackson is set to rejoin the national team at the age of 41 in a bid for another world championship medal.

 Sydney’s Daily Telegraph newspaper on Tuesday quoted Jackson saying she will join the Opals in camp in Canberra, the Australian capital, next week.
-She tweeted the article, as did Basketball Australia.
+She tweeted the article.

 “It kind of feels like I’m a kid again vying for a position,” Jackson told the newspaper.
 “When I found out I made it into the squad I had a moment of shock, it’s reality now and getting into the mind frame again of competing to wear the green and gold again.”